 Airport Capital Projects.
-Since 2000, PHL has constructed more than \$1 billion of capital improvements, including construction of new terminals, expansion and renovation of existing terminals, and an extension of one runway.
-PHL has embarked on a Capacity Enhancement Program ("CEP"), which is a complex, long-term multi-billion dollar effort to expand the capacity, improve efficiency, and modernize the facility of the airport in order to maintain Philadelphia's competitive position in the region.
+Since 2000, PHL has constructed more than \$1.5 billion of capital improvements, including construction of new terminals, expansion and renovation of existing terminals, and an extension of one runway.
+PHL continues to upgrade its existing facilities under its Capital Improvement Program ("CIP"), which focuses primarily on repair and rehabilitation of PHL facilities.
+Recently, PHL embarked on the Capacity Enhancement Program ("CEP"), which is PHL's long range plan to improving efficiency, modernizing airport facilities and providing additional capacity for future growth.
+The CEP will enable PHL to enhance the Greater Philadelphia region's position by providing more efficient access and increased competitive stature.